 So far, the UKC has evolved in two ways: one is a combination of importing of freely available resources, e.g., WordNets or dictionaries of high quality (more details), and second is a collaborative platform of linguistic experts and native speakers to continuously build and maintain a lexical resource for individual language.
-As of June 2018, it contains 342 languages, 1,679,508 words, 2,512,704 senses and more than 120,000 concepts.
+As of June 2021, it contains over 1,100 languages, over 2 million words, over 3 million word senses, and over 110,000 supra-lingual concepts.

 Research projects to understand the language diversity.
 View Projects

 Lexical resources development for an individual language View Projects

 Provide various online tools to navigate, explore and add new lexicons using the mass.
 View Projects